pazvanti/Phoenix/README.md

 Fragments can have arguments which can be passed to the `template()` method call.

-If a fragment has an argument of type `PhoenixContent`, it can be provided as a nested element:
+If a fragment has an argument of type `FlamewingContent`, it can be provided as a nested element:

 ```html
 @fragments.withContent.template(a) {